Things to Learn Before You Leave

 - Rate the benefits of the Inter-city train vs. regional train.
 For example, regional trains make more stops and are slower.

-- Plan to use overnight train cars and sleep on the train if you're travelling a long distance.
+- Plan to use overnight train cars and sleep on the train if you're traveling a long distance.

 Definition: lodging that is usually less expensive than a hotel, often designed with young travelers in mind.